What is the national living wage? How is it different to the minimum wage?

 The 10.1 per cent pay rise is the biggest ever jump calculated by the foundation in its 11-year history, and takes into account inflation hitting 10.1 per cent in July, then 9.9 in August.

 What is a Living Wage City-Region?

 The action group brings Burnham together with businesses, unions, local authorities, faith groups and voluntary and charitable organisations to set out how the plans will come into force.

-Last month, the mayor announced that social care staff across Greater Manchester would be paid the real living wage.
+The mayor announced that social care staff across Greater Manchester would be paid the real Living Wage.

 Implementing the pay level is a crucial part of ensuring that people “receive fair pay, have decent working conditions, and experience opportunities to develop and progress,” Burnham said.